Why do I need an Estate Attorney?

 every adult with assets or children should have:

 Last Will and Testament – This document will designate the person you would like to administer your estate.
 It may designate a funeral agent to take care of your funeral arrangements.
-It will also provide for the disposition of the assets in your individual name and appoint the guardians for your minor children.
+It will also provide for the disposition of the assets in your individual name and appoint the guardians and trustees for your minor children.
 In this critical document, you are able to control the disposition of your assets at your passing and may set up trusts to provide asset protection for your intended beneficiaries.

 Health Care Proxy/Living Will – This document will name a person to make medical decisions for you in the event that you are unable to make these important decisions for yourself.
 It will address your intentions with respect to life-sustaining treatment and end of life decision making.